NingZhongProject/WS_Exercise/README.txt

    * WS_Exercise-master/src/main/java/com/exercise/services

      The classes that implement service logics are collected in this directory.
-The function to obtain the first n Fabonacci numbers is put in a helper class, which is separated from the service class
+The function to obtain the first n Fabonacci numbers is put in a helper class, which is separated from the service class.

    * WS_Exercise-master/src/test/java/com/exercise/test